megharastogi/get_stats/README.md

 - Add `gem 'get_stats'` to your Gemfile.
 - Run `bundle install`.
-- Restart your server
 - rails generate get_stats
 - rake db:migrate
+- Restart your server

 This will create a stats table in your database to store all the information.

 GetStats Usage
 ----------------

-To store any kind of metrix you want to track, all you need to add in your code is:
+To store any kind of metrics you want to track, all you need to add in your code is:

 ```
 Stats.increment('stats_name')